CO1: DogWise – Stage 1

 The following course is ideal for anyone who wishes to further their study of the science of animal psychology and behaviour and will help students on their journey towards becoming qualified companion animal behaviourists.
 Students with no prior experience in this field may also enrol for these courses.

-In South Africa, this course is SAVC CPD ACCREDITED: 30 structured points for the 9 month course and 40 structured points for the 12 month course.
-CPD points for SAVC accredited courses are only valid for qualified veterinarians and para-veterinary personnel.
+SAVC CPD ACCREDITED: CPD points for SAVC accredited courses are only valid for qualified veterinarians and para-veterinary personnel in S.A.

-This course will assist you in running exceptional puppy and dog training classes.
+This course will equip you to run exceptional puppy and dog training classes.

 Our understanding of canine behaviour and the various relationships that we enjoy with our dogs is advancing rapidly.
 This constantly updated course is designed to provide the very latest information for those keen to study dogs and apply their new understanding in a professional capacity.